-The Imagination Thief, Part II “Sunday late: afterglow with Alaia”
+The Imagination Thief by Rohan Quine, Part II “Sunday late: afterglow with Alaia”

-SCROLL DOWN THIS PAGE and click the below titles 18-30, to view the Video-Book versions of mini-chapters 18-30, which comprise Part II of the novel.
+SCROLL DOWN THIS PAGE and click the below titles 18-30, to view the Video-Book versions of mini-chapters 18-30, which constitute Part II of the novel.

 Click the below titles 18-30, to view the Video-Book versions of mini-chapters 18-30